School of Education

 STRATEGIC PLAN SUMMARY: The School of Education will continue to work toward the goals and priorities discussed above.
 In the near future, we hope to be able to launch the Maryann Manning Family Literacy Center, which will bring together expertise from many areas of literacy in an effort to provide services for children and families in the community, state, region and globally.
 We also hope to launch a new graduate certificate in health education and a minor in human services, and provide a degree option for our existing graduate certificate in school psychometry.

-Two cross-cutting themes support the twin pillars of the School of Education’s strategic plan and permeate the associated work.
-These cross-cutting themes, Interdisciplinary Collaboration and Technology Integration, serve as facilitators and enablers that shape the lens through which issues within the pillars can be approached.
-They are also vehicles through which success can be leveraged.
+Two cross-cutting themes support the twin pillars of the School of Education’s strategic plan and permeate the associated work: Interdisciplinary Collaboration and Technology Integration.

 Facilitate a Positive, Balanced and Productive Work Environment

-- As one means of facilitating a productive work environment, the School of Education is working toward the differentiation of faculty workload, and linking this differentiation to the accountability system.
-We are currently piloting a workload planning system whereby faculty work with department chairs in late spring to identify the major activities they plan to pursue in support of the unit’s goals with respect to teaching, research and service during the upcoming academic year.
+Objectives: Identify the major activities faculty plan to pursue in support of the unit’s goals with respect to teaching, research and service during the upcoming academic year.
 With the agreement of department chairs, the successful completion of these plans will guide the merit-distribution process.
 A one-course reduction to the typical teaching load is being made available to faculty members who are highly productive in the areas of scholarly publications and/or grant writing.
 This will facilitate our priority of raising our scholarship profile by increasing extramural funding and refereed publications.

 Establish Our Brand